klust/SupercomputersForStarters/docs/C05_Summary1/C05_S06_Software_not_hardware.md

 prohibitively expensive to design supercomputer hardware.
 Vector machines were still fairly popular, but keeping developing them had become very expensive, while a market for smaller workstations that offered decent performance for the time appeared.
-Hence labs and Intel started to experiment with building supercomputers that would reuse some of that workstation hardware.
+Hence research labs and Intel started to experiment with building supercomputers that would reuse some of that workstation hardware.
 The first computer of that kind was probably the Cosmic Cube developed at Caltech which was based not even on a workstation processor but the two-chip 8086/8087 combo that was also used in personal computers.